 While in grad school and training, he told me he felt like those things were taking me away from him.
 Mind you, I was in grad school when he met me.
 The training started three years later.
 I tried to explain that when I better me, I better us.
 He didn’t buy it.
 After I earned my MBA, he said he was the least educated person in the family.
 He couldn’t even be happy for me.
 His non-supportive attitude continued.

-Shortly after earning my MBA, I started looked for a new job.
+Shortly after earning my MBA, I started looking for a new job.
 I was committed to my job search and had high hopes of landing a position with better pay, better benefits and more job security.
 All good things, right?
 Not to the narc!
-He would regularly offer discouraging words such as, “You shouldn’t expect to find another job just because you have your a MBA.”
+He would regularly offer discouraging words such as, “You shouldn’t expect to find another job just because you have an MBA.”
 He even told me…”You are not going to make more money just because you have your masters.”
-Again, achievements were met with push back.
-Any achievement, self improvement or sign of independence was a threat to his ego and his need to control.
+Again, achievements were met with pushback.
+Any achievement, self-improvement or sign of independence was a threat to his ego and his need to control.